westerveltco/django-email-relay/README.md

 It is recommended to pin to a specific version, though if you prefer you can ride the lightning by always pulling the `latest` image.

-See the documentation [here](#relay-service-1) for general information about configuring the relay service and [here](#docker-1) for information specifically related to configuring the relay service as a Docker container.
+See the documentation [here](#configuration) for general information about configuring `django-email-relay`, [here](#relay-service-1) for general information about configuring the relay service, and [here](#docker-1) for information specifically related to configuring the relay service as a Docker container.

 #### Django